<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p style="text-align: center;">

-<div id="attachment_1134" class="wp-caption aligncenter" style="width: 829px"><a href="http://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending.png"><img class="size-large wp-image-1134 " title="Budget spending" src="http://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending-1024x536.png" alt="" width="819" height="429" /></a><p class="wp-caption-text">What does this table even mean?
+<p><figure id="attachment_1134" aria-describedby="caption-attachment-1134" style="width: 819px" class="wp-caption aligncenter"><a href="https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending.png"><img loading="lazy" decoding="async" class="size-large wp-image-1134 " title="Budget spending" src="https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending-1024x536.png" alt="" width="819" height="429" srcset="https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending-1024x536.png 1024w, https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending-300x157.png 300w, https://twentythirdfloor.co.za/blog_files/wp-content/uploads/2011/06/Budget-spending.png 1138w" sizes="auto, (max-width: 819px) 100vw, 819px" /></a><figcaption id="caption-attachment-1134" class="wp-caption-text">What does this table even mean?
 Except that provinces are generally not even spending the budget allocated to improve underperforming schools.
-How is it even possible that the Eastern Cape has so little budget allocated to this problem when they are one of the biggest culprits when it comes to poor school infrastructure and poor education results?</p></div>
+How is it even possible that the Eastern Cape has so little budget allocated to this problem when they are one of the biggest culprits when it comes to poor school infrastructure and poor education results?</figcaption></figure></p>

 <p>&nbsp;</p>